GDPR Statement & Compliance

 The GDPR imposes new obligations on organisations that control or process relevant personal data and introduces new rights and protections for EU data subjects.

 The GDPR applies to data processing carried out by organisations operating within the EU.
 It also applies to organisations outside the EU that offer goods or services to individuals in the EU.

-We are registered with the UK Information Commissioner's Office.
-You can see our certificate here
+We are registered with the UK Information Commissioner’s Office.

-The key points, in plain English;
+The key points, in plain English

 If you contact us from our website (or by phone or email, or even letter) we use your details to respond, then they are deleted.
 Or, if there is a legitimate reason for retaining them (you are interested in our services) they are held securely in our system where you can opt-out at any time and/or deleted at any time on your request.

 As part of our normal business development we reach out to people who we think will find our services beneficial and to people who we think are interested in the Insights articles we produce.
 If we contact you by email, you can opt-out at any time and your data can be automatically deleted at your request.
 All the options are on every email.